Azure/azure-functions-on-container-apps/samples/DurableFunctions/README.md

 ![An Azure connection string as found in the portal](./media/sql_connection_string_portal.png)

-Get your Azure Storage account's connection string by nativating to the storage account in the Azure portal.
-Then, under **Security + networking**, select **Acess keys**.
+Get your Azure Storage account's connection string by navigating to the storage account in the Azure portal.
+Then, under **Security + networking**, select **Access keys**.

 ### Specify MSSQL as the Durable Functions storage backend in your *host.json*